MasonProtter/Bumper.jl/README.md

 So, using Bumper.jl in this benchmark gives a slight speedup relative to regular julia `Vector`s, and a major increase in performance *consistency* due to the lack of heap allocations.

-However, we can actually go a little faster better if we're okay with manually passing around a buffer.
+However, we can actually go a little faster if we're okay with manually passing around a buffer.
 The way I invoked `@no_escape` and `@alloc` implicitly used the task's default buffer, and fetching that default buffer is not as fast as using a `const` global variable, because Bumper.jl is trying to protect you against concurrency bugs (more on that later).